The US has urged North Korea to fulfil its pledge to shut down the Yongbyon nuclear reactor, as Pyongyang missed a key deadline for closing the plant.

 The deal followed heightened tensions on the Korean Peninsula after North Korea test fired a new long-range missile in July and then held its first nuclear test in October.

-To subscribe (FREE) : HERE
+____________________________________________________________________________To subscribe (FREE) : HERE

 View us logon at